Edwin Drake: Early life

-Edwin Drake was born in Greenville, New York on March 29, 1819, the son of Lyman and Laura Drake.
-He grew up on family farms around New York state and Castleton, Vermont before leaving home at the age of 19.
-He spent the early parts of his life working the railways around New Haven, Connecticut as a clerk, express agent and a conductor.
-During this time, in 1845, he married Philena Adams who died while giving birth to their second child in 1854.
-Drake remarried three years later to Laura Dowd, sixteen years his junior, in 1857.
-During this summer, illness prevented Drake from carrying on with his job.
-He retained the privileges of a train conductor, including free travel on the railroads.
-By 1858, the Drake family found themselves living in Titusville, Pennsylvania.
+Drake was born in Greenville, New York, on March 29, 1819, the son of Lyman and Laura Drake.
+He grew up on family farms around New York state and Castleton, Vermont, before leaving home at the age of 19.
+He spent the early parts of his life working the railways around New Haven, Connecticut, as a clerk, express agent, and conductor.
+Drake was a Freemason.